 Dental Appointment for a Cracked Wisdom Tooth

-Call your dentist as soon as you notice pain or swelling near you wisdom tooth.
+Call your dentist as soon as you notice pain or swelling near your wisdom tooth.
 You may also hear a sound when the tooth cracks.
 Sometimes, a cracked tooth is not noticeable until the dentist sees it during an exam.
-An exam for cracked wisdom tooth usually includes x-rays, especially if the tooth is impacted.
+An exam for a cracked wisdom tooth broke usually includes x-rays, especially if the tooth is impacted.
 The dentist can see cracks, decay, and the position of the tooth on an x-ray.
 After the exam, your dentist tells you about the treatment options.
 This may include a referral to an oral surgeon.

 What Kind of Dentist Removes Wisdom Teeth?

 A general dentist can remove wisdom teeth that are fully erupted.
 This may only require a simple extraction.
 Oral surgeons, however, deal with most wisdom tooth removals.
-When you need your wisdom teeth removed, it is usually because a problem occurs, or your dentist wants to prevent problems.
+When you need your wisdom teeth removed, it is usually because a problem occurs or your dentist wants to prevent problems.
 The staff at Emergency Dentist can help you begin dealing with your wisdom teeth.